tudorek12345/fears-to-fathom-woodbury-getaway-mp-mod/README.md

 - `TeleportOnStaleSeconds` = 6
 - `SnapToHostOnSceneLoad` = true
 - `UseLocalPlayerController` = true
+- `RouteInteractionsToHost` = true
+- `AutoStartHost` = false
+- `AutoConnectClient` = false
+- `ForceCabinStartSequence` = true
+- `CabinStartSequence` = StartAfterShower

-## Known limitations
+## Networking notes

-- Spectator mode: no co-op interaction or state sync (items, doors, AI, inventory).
-- Spectator mode: no prevention of story triggers beyond minimal spectator lockdown.
-- One spectator only.
-- Co-op mode is experimental and currently focused on Cabin scene only.
-- Co-op uses host-authoritative state; client item ownership and inventory handoff are limited.
+- Host state (scene, doors, dialogue, story flags) is prioritized over transforms.
+- UDP has a per-frame drain budget to avoid starving TCP state.
+- Old transform messages can be dropped to keep the stream fresh.

 ## Troubleshooting

-- Firewall: allow the host's port (`HostPort`) on LAN.
+- Client stuck on main menu:
+  - Start the host server only after the host is inside the Cabin scene.
+  - Client should stay on main menu and press `F7`, not pick an episode.
+- Wrong scene on client:
+  - Host must select "Board game" in the episode list before starting the server.
+- UDP updates missing:
-- If UDP updates don't appear, allow `UdpPort` or set `UdpEnabled = false` to fall back to TCP.
+  - Allow `UdpPort` in firewall or set `UdpEnabled = false`.
-- Ensure the host and client share the same `UdpPort` value.
-- If you see a black screen on spectator, ensure the correct scene is loaded and the camera is found.
-- If input feels locked on spectator, that is expected; spectator is camera-only.
+- Overlay missing:
+  - Press `F8` to toggle overlay.

 ## Test plan

-- Host and spectator on same PC (`127.0.0.1`).
+- Co-op host and client on the same PC (`127.0.0.1`).
-- Host and spectator on two PCs over LAN.
+- Co-op host and client on two PCs over LAN.
-- Trigger a scene change and verify spectator loads the same scene.
-- Disconnect/reconnect spectator (F7) while host is running.
-- Toggle `UdpEnabled` on/off and verify camera updates still flow.
+- Scene handshake with SceneReady and full snapshot.
+- Door interaction routed to host and mirrored on client.
+- UDP on/off validation.

 ## Additional methods to explore (future)

-- Snapshot buffers + time-based interpolation for smoother motion.
-- Game-specific camera binding to cutscene cameras instead of `Camera.main`.
-- Real story flag sync instead of manual progress markers.
+- Full dialogue UI mirroring and drift correction.
+- Real item ownership and hand attachment sync.
+- Expanded scene coverage beyond Cabin (Pizzeria, RoadTrip).
+- More robust AI behavior state sync.